kevinsogo/compgen/readme_src/README_TEMPLATE.md

 # Validating a file

 `compgen` contains testlib-like functions for validating a file.
-One can alternatively just use testlib here, but there are some other reasons to use this library instead:
+You can alternatively just use testlib here, but there are some other reasons to use this library instead:

 - So that the generator files below can possibly import the validator.
 - So that we can detect subtasks (explained later).